BlueEquinoxDev/waste-detection-aidl/README.md

 - **Outputs:**
 Train of the Mask2former in taco1 for 12 epochs:
 ![taco1_mask2former](readme_images/train_mask2former_taco1.png)
 Best model is found at epoch 20.
-Despite loss bottomed at epoch 18 valuation metrics (mIoU) kept going down and therefore epoch 20 looks still a bit more promissing.
+Despite loss bottomed at epoch 18 valuation metrics (mIoU) kept going up and therefore epoch 20 looks still a bit more promissing.
 Maybe further learning could be conducted to improve results.

 - **Metrics**: